Amourspirit/python_ooo_dev_tools/docs/help/draw/format/modify/area/color.rst

             .. group-tab:: None

-Apply image to a style
+Apply color to a style
 ----------------------

 Before applying Style